sfc-gh-jhunt/streaming_trades_xml_snowpark/README.md

 4. a Python client to stream fake data to Kafka

 ### Snowflake - Viewing & Querying Data in the Demo
-#### Creating the Reference Table and Dynamic Table
+#### Options to create transformed table / Dynamic Table
-Load the `./setup_tables.sql` and `./snowpipe_streaming_demo.sql` files into a Snowsight worksheet and walk through the SQL commands to query the data.
+Load the `./lab_walkthrough.sql` file into a Snowsight worksheet (or your IDE of choice) and walk through the SQL commands to query and transform the data.

 ---